carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > command limiting.
 The [rsync] utility provides
 > advanced features for file transfer and is typically faster compared to both
 > `scp` and `sftp` (see below).
 It is especially useful for transferring large
-> and/or many files and creating synced backup folders.
+> and/or many files and for synchronizing folder contents between computers.
 >
 > The syntax is similar to `scp`.
 To transfer _to_ another computer with
 > commonly used options: